 Also, I didn’t know that man-made structures could blend so seamlessly into the landscape – I do now…

 Our friends at Accessible Derbyshire suggested we visit the Derwent Dams.
-We did, and I’d recommend you do to, especially if you have a blue badge…
+We did, and I’d recommend you do too, especially if you have a blue badge…

 The Derwent Dams

 The dams are in the Upper Derwent Valley in the North-East of Derbyshire.
-There are actually three dams on three reservoirs, the Howden, Derwent and LadyBower.
+There are three dams on three reservoirs, the Howden, Derwent and Ladybower.

-Our first port of call was the visitor centre, it was busy but there are plenty of disabled parking spaces which are free for blue badge holders – yay!
+Our first port of call was the visitor centre, it was busy, but there were plenty of disabled parking spaces, which are free for blue badge holders – yay!